reshadman/file-secretary/README.md

 ```

+>If your deleting an image context and it stores templates, the manipulated images with be deleted, too.

 ## Updating files
 When dealing with cloud file storages, which some of them offer CDN services, it is not a good idea
 to update a file, you can simply delete the old one and create a new one, that is because it takes some times